manoj5678/AllianceIT-Angular-project-/README.md

 Run `ng build` to build the project.
 The build artifacts will be stored in the `dist/` directory.
 Use the `-prod` flag for a production build.

-## Functionality overview

-The example application is a social blogging site (i.e. a Medium.com clone) called "Conduit".
-It uses a custom API for all requests, including authentication.
-You can view a live demo over at https://angular.realworld.io

 **General functionality:**